-- clothing promoting the use or sale of alcohol or illegal drugs and/or tobacco product - extremely short garments (no shorter than mid-thigh) - extremely tight clothing - garments which expose undergarments, buttocks, and/or other private parts - ripped jeans that expose undergarments or skin higher than mid-thigh (exception if leggings, shorts, or other garment is worn underneath jeans.) - hats and other head gear including hoodies and do-rags/wave caps (inside the building) except for

-- religious or medical reasons - clothing or jewelry with studded, pointed, or sharpened edges - pants/trousers worn off waist or the pants crotch at knees are prohibited if undergarments not covered or if it presents a health and safety issue - heavy chains for billfolds/wallets - shirts/clothing which show offensive and/or vulgar words, pictures, diagrams, drawings or include words or phrases of a violent nature, a disruptive nature, a sexual nature, or words or phrases that are derogatory regarding a person's ethic background, color, race, national origin, religious belief, sexual orientation, gender or gender preference or disability are prohibited. - footwear that could cause a safety hazard (such as shoes without a back, shower shoes, or shoes that do not readily stay on the feet). - No pajamas, with the exception of identified day during a school spirit week.
+- clothing promoting the use or sale of alcohol or illegal drugs and/or tobacco product - extremely short garments (no shorter than mid-thigh) - extremely tight clothing - garments which expose undergarments, buttocks, and/or other private parts - ripped jeans that expose undergarments or skin higher than mid-thigh (exception if leggings, shorts, or other garment is worn underneath jeans.) - hats and other head gear including hoodies and do-rags/wave caps (inside the building) except for religious or medical reasons - clothing or jewelry with studded, pointed, or sharpened edges - pants/trousers worn off waist or the pants crotch at knees are prohibited if undergarments not covered or if it presents a health and safety issue - heavy chains for billfolds/wallets - shirts/clothing which show offensive and/or vulgar words, pictures, diagrams, drawings or include words or phrases of a violent nature, a disruptive nature, a sexual nature, or words or phrases that are derogatory regarding a person's ethic background, color, race, national origin, religious belief, sexual orientation, gender or gender preference or disability are prohibited. - Footwear that could cause a safety hazard including but not limited to shoes without a back, shower shoes, slides or shoes that do not readily stay on the feet.
+Croc's will be prohibited only in the Elementary schools and permitted at the Poughkeepsie High and Middle schools.